California Black Women's Health Project Website

 Early Years

-• Following a National Black Women's Health Project (NBWHP) annual conference in 1992, a group of engergized Los Angeles-based women formed a Southern California Chapter led by Frances Jemmott.
+• Following a National Black Women's Health Project (NBWHP) annual conference in 1992, a group of energized Los Angeles-based women formed a Southern California Chapter led by Frances Jemmott.

 Developmental Years